FullHuman/purgecss-docs/whitelisting.md

 ## Patterns

-You can whitelist selectors based on a regular expression with `whitelistPatterns`.
+You can whitelist selectors based on a regular expression with `whitelistPatterns` and `whitelistPatternsChildren`.

 ```javascript
 const purgecss = new Purgecss({